-A Guide to Teaching English in China
+A 2025 Guide to Teaching English in China

 Do you speak fluent English & have a passion for teaching?
 If so, you can teach English in China as an ESL trainer.

-Do you want to explore the unique Chinese culture, vacation in China, find reasons to learn Mandarin, and make friends?
+Do you want to explore the unique Chinese culture, take a vacation in China, find reasons to learn Mandarin, and make friends?
 And in all that, get a rewarding experience and earn some good money in the end?

 You can find everything you need with this ultimate step-by-step guide to getting a job teaching English in China!